-But, if a corrector(s) is used in combination with a potentiator -- such as ivacaftor -- to hold the gate on the CFTR protein open, enough chloride can then flow to reduce the symptoms of CF. In the newest modulator on the market, the correctors elexacaftor and tezacaftor were combined with ivacaftor to form Trikafta™, a triple combination that can be used to treat people with CF who have at least one copy of the F508del mutation (regardless of their second mutation).
-Earlier dual-combination drugs, such as lumacaftor/ivacaftor (Orkambi®) and tezacaftor/ivacaftor (Symdeko®), served a smaller population -- people with two copies of the F508del mutation.
-Symdeko also can be used to treat people with a single copy of one of 26 specified mutations -- regardless of their other mutation.)
+But, if a corrector(s) is used in combination with a potentiator -- such as ivacaftor -- to hold the gate on the CFTR protein open, enough chloride can then flow to reduce the symptoms of CF. In the newest modulator on the market, the correctors elexacaftor and tezacaftor were combined with ivacaftor to form Trikafta®, a triple combination that can be used to treat people with CF who have at least one copy of the F508del mutation (regardless of their second mutation) or at least one copy of 177 specified mutations.

-Ivacaftor and lumacaftor are sometimes called “first-generation modulators” because they were the first modulators approved to treat people with CF. Tezacaftor, approved in February 2018, is also considered a first-generation modulator.
+Ivacaftor and lumacaftor, a component of Orkambi®, are sometimes called “first-generation modulators” because they were the first modulators approved to treat people with CF. Tezacaftor, approved in February 2018 as part of Symdeko®, is also considered a first-generation modulator.

 Individually, each of the three drugs in a triple-combination therapy addresses a different aspect of the defective CFTR protein.
 When used in combination, the results may be better than using one or two of the drugs alone.